harrysingh1991/tvh-m3u-generator/README.md

 # tvh-m3u-genarator
-Generate an M3U Playlist from TVHeadend Server, for user/s based on tag/s access.
+Generate an M3U Playlist from TVHeadend Server, based on user/s and tag/s access.
 This container intends to improve the formatting of channel lists for IPTV Players e.g. Tivimate, Smarters.
-A web server will be available offering the urls for an M3U formatted channel list and a proxied url for the epg.xml
+A web server will be available offering the urls for an M3U formatted channel list, and a proxied URL for the EPG

 The script will do the following:

-- Download all the tags set up on the TVH server, for the users provided in TVH_USERS.
-This allows for multiple users to be requested.
+- Download all the tags set up on the TVH server
-- Download a channel list, for each tag and user, using the user credential provided in TVH_USERS (this can result in empty lists depending on users not having access to certain tags), and then download each list.
-Multiple users can be provided, sperated by a comma (see example Docker Compose below)
+- Download a channel list, for each user and tag combination, using the user credential provided in TVH_USERS (this can result in empty lists depending on users not having access to certain tags).
+Multiple users can be provided, seperated by a comma (see example Docker Compose below)
 - Combine all the lists downloaded
 - Downloads will follow the tag order defined in TVHendend Server
 - Add a Group-Title TVG tag, based on the tag name
 - Add persistent key into the stream URLs (TVH_USERS persistent password)
-- Add persistent key into icons url (TVH_EPG_AUTH, required for local icons)
+- Optionally, add persistent password into icons url (TVH_EPG_AUTH, potentially required for local icons)
-- EPG proxied
+- Proxy EPG
 - EPG retreived using persistent password in its own variable (TVH_EPG_AUTH), to allow for EPG retrieval using an account with higher access than user accounts.
 This is to allow 1 TVH user with epg access to all channels.
 - System default streaming profile removed from URLs, which are automatically added when downloading channel lists.
 TVH will thrn choose streaming profile based on server setup/user access when a channel is played.
-- The list is only refreshed after the cache period, when a list is requested. i.e. a list could be 4 hours out of date, and then when the list URL is requested it will recognise the list is out of date, and generate an updated version.
+- Download a list and cache it, when the container is started.
+A refreshed list will be created once the refresh interval expires

 Web view added to do/see the following: